TheLandfill/cherry/README.md

 Here's a list of all the features the code does not support:

 -   **Finite Fields**
-    -   **Detecting Out Non-Fields:** You can do `GF1<6>` and no one will stop you.
-I could implement a compile-time algorithm for checking primes, but that would make the build times take way too long.
+    -   **Detecting Non-Fields:** You can do `GF1<6>` and no one will stop you.
+        I could implement a compile-time algorithm for checking primes, but that could make the build times take way too long.
 Instead, your program is just going to crash during runtime.
 This shouldn't be a problem because you should be checking whether an integer is prime before putting it into the code.